Dancing with the Stars (American TV series) season 23: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 40-point scale are as follows:

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 40-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Julianne Hough, Bruno Tonioli.

 Week 1: First Dances

-The couples danced the cha-cha-cha, foxtrot, jive, or Viennese waltz.
 Couples are listed in the order they performed.
 After Ryan & Cheryl's performance, two protesters were arrested for rushing to the stage and shouting at Lochte.

 Week 2: TV Night

-The couples performed one unlearned dance to famous TV theme songs.
-The Argentine tango, paso doble, quickstep, and tango were introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance to famous TV theme songs, and are listed in the order they performed.

 Week 3: Face-off Night

 The couples were paired off into six sets, and each set of couples performed the same dance to different songs.
 The highest-scoring couple from each set won immunity and could not be eliminated.
 Any ties were broken by Len Goodman.
-The salsa was introduced.
 Couples are listed in the order they performed.

 Week 4: Cirque du Soleil Night

 Individual judges' scores in this chart (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Bruno Tonioli.

-The couples performed one unlearned dance inspired by a Cirque du Soleil show, while Cirque du Soleil acrobats, aerialists, dancers, and fire-stick performers performed alongside them.
-The Charleston, jazz, and samba were introduced.
+The couples performed one unlearned dance inspired by a Cirque du Soleil show, while acrobats, aerialists, dancers, and fire-stick performers from Cirque du Soleil performed alongside them.
 Two couples were eliminated at the end of the night.
 Couples are listed in the order they performed.